 The technology in Wyoming’s state courts is reportedly in terrible shape, ranging from extremely outdated to nonexistent.
 Half the courtrooms lack adequate power, and 80 percent lack digital capacity for video and videoconferencing.
 In response, the state legislature has approved an increase in court fees to fund technological improvements.
 The affected fees are primarily “automation fees” associated with filing a case, and moderately increased monetary penalties for a felony conviction.

 One by one, eight state trial judges have recused themselves from presiding over a criminal case against a former New Mexico state senator.
-Phil Griego was indicated in June on 22 counts, including perjury and embezzlement.
+Phil Griego was indicted in June on 22 counts, including perjury and embezzlement.
 Among other things, Griego is alleged to have spent funds from his re-election account after resigning from the state senate in March 2015.

 None of the eight judges identified a specific reason for recusing themselves from the case, with each indicating only “good cause” for the recusal.
 The Santa Fe New Mexican reports:

 Former state Supreme Court Justice Patricio Serna said one factor in the decision by so many Santa Fe judges to recuse themselves from Griego’s case might have been their role lobbying legislators for court funding.

 If the need to obtain court funds from the legislature compromises judges to this extent, interdependence can become a danger to the administration of justice.